smartdevicelink/sdl_evolution/proposals/NNNN-add-api-patch-version.md

 ## Motivation

-With several hotfixes recently made to both the Mobile and HMI APIs, it has been necessary to increase the minor version of each affected interface despite the fact that these changes are not functionality additions, but fixing previously broken/incorrect functionality.
+With several hotfixes recently made that modified both the Mobile and HMI APIs (ex. [sdl_core#1316](https://github.com/smartdevicelink/sdl_core/pull/1316) and [sdl_core#1339](https://github.com/smartdevicelink/sdl_core/pull/1339)), it has come to light that it is necessary to increase the minor version of each affected interface despite the fact that these changes are not functionality additions, but fixing previously broken/incorrect functionality.

 In other words, there is currently no way to present backward-compatible fixes to the API without increasing the minor version of the interface.

-In addition, all SDL Projects have been using [semantic versioning](http://semver.org/) as their versioning system, and this is impossible to maintain with the xml API files without a patch version.
+In addition, all of the SDL Repositories have been utilizing the [semantic versioning](http://semver.org/) standard to keep track of version changes, and this is impossible to correctly maintain in the xml API files without a patch version.

 ## Proposed solution